Abner Doubleday: Baseball

 There may have been some relationship to baseball as a national sport and Abner Doubleday.
-While the modern rules of baseball were formulated in New York during the 1840s, it was the scattering of New Yorkers exposed to these rules throughout the country, that spread not only baseball, but also the "New York Rules", thereby harmonizing the rules, and being a catalyst for its growth.
-Doubleday was a high-ranking officer, whose duties included seeing to provisions for the US Army fighting throughout the south and border states.
-For the morale of the men, he is said to have provisioned balls and bats for the men.
+While the modern rules of baseball were formulated in New York during the 1840s, it was the scattering of New Yorkers exposed to these rules throughout the country that spread not only baseball, but also the "New York Rules" in particular, thereby harmonizing the rules, and being a catalyst for its growth.
+In his capacity as a high-ranking officer, whose duties included seeing to provisions for the U.S. Army fighting throughout the South and border states, Doubleday is said to have provisioned balls and bats for the morale of the men.